matelakat/virtual-hypervisor/README.md

 What is the Password?
 =====================
-The password for the root user is:
+The password for the root user is (look at scripts/create_customxs_iso.sh):

     somepass

 Uninstall
 =========